folio-org/docs/content/en/docs/Metadata/Inventory/_index.md

 -   **Alternative titles.** An alternative title for the resource.
 For example, the original language version title of a movie.
 You can add multiple alternative titles to a record.
 -   **Index title.** Title normalized for browsing and searching based on the title without initial articles.
 -   **Series statements.** A series title associated with the resource.
 For example, Harry Potter or Lecture Notes in Mathematics.
--   **Preceding titles.** The immediately preceding tile by which the resource was formerly identified.
+-   **Preceding titles.** The immediately preceding title by which the resource was formerly identified.
 You can add multiple preceding titles to a record.
 For example, there may be multiple preceding titles which merged to form the one current title.
 -   **Succeeding titles.** The immediately succeeding title of the resource.
 You can add multiple succeeding titles to a record.
 For example, there may be multiple succeeding titles if the current publication splits into multiple succeeding publications.

 #### Adding an alternative title